icon-project/icon-project.github.io/docs/tbears_cli.md

 - Install docker. [[Get started with Docker](https://www.docker.com/get-started)]
 - Install and run T-Bears with docker.
-Below command will download the image and run the container.
+The below command will download the image and run the container.
 On execution, configuration files and the test account keyfile are generated.
-Note that you should not use the generated keystore to sign your transaction to other networks, only use the `keystore_test1` file on the local T-Bears environment.
+Note that you should not use the generated keystore to sign your transaction on other networks, only use the `keystore_test1` file on the local T-Bears environment.

 ```bash